Niedrigerregen/SonoAI-WIP-/README.md

 Results & Observations:
 ----
 	* The model demonstrates surprisingly good learning capability even with such data.
+	* with a testaccuracy of ~ 80% - 85% it's far from being good enough to be used in medical contexts
-	* Heavy augmentation and careful tuning are essential to avoid overfitting.
+	* Heavy augmentation, a fairly big droputrate and careful tuning are essential to avoid overfitting.
+	*

 ----
 Future Work: